If you’ve been in the nootropic or bodybuilding space for any length of time, I’m sure you’ve heard of Phenibut.

 There are basically two schools of thought as to how safe it is: one saying that there is virtually no risk while another claiming that Phenibut might be extremely dangerous.

 Personally speaking, I believe this stuff needs some serious investigation before we can make any judgment call about it.
 It is currently unregulated in the United States.

 Some people report feeling groggy or nauseous.
 Dilated pupils, memory loss, and decreased libido may also be present.

 Phenibut can cause drowsiness and dizziness while taking it, so avoid driving or operating heavy machinery.

 Phenibut use is not recommended if you have a history of drug/substance abuse.

-It is a derivative of GABA A , one of the most common receptors that causes sedation and mood stabilization in drugs like benzodiazepines (Valium, xanax etc.)
+It is a derivative of GABA A, one of the most common receptors that cause sedation and mood stabilization in drugs like benzodiazepines (Valium, Xanax etc.)